jncraton/fuel/readme.md

 Key Concepts
 ------------

-In order to complete this lab, you'll need use the following:
+In order to complete this lab, you'll need to use the following:

 - The [print](https://docs.python.org/3/library/functions.html#print) statement
 - The [input](https://docs.python.org/3/library/functions.html#input) statement